 They drew the precipitation types on the right flaps:

 …and then they defined the types of precipitation under the flaps:

 Of course, I let them use their resources to help them!

 We also made a foldable for the Water Cycle:

-Weather Interactive Notebook Foldables resource that you can get from my TPT store!
-I used Erin's awesome Interactive Notebook Foldable Templates to create these!
+If you teach weather, these foldables came from my Weather Interactive Notebook Foldables resource that you can get from my TPT store!
+I used Erin’s awesome Interactive Notebook Foldable Templates to create these!
 She is so awesome for allowing us to use them in our products. :o)